bdcheck/Hive-Mechanic-Client-Python/README.md

 ---

-`issue_command(command, player)`: Transmits one command to the remote Hive Mechanic installation.
+`client.issue_command(command, player)`: Transmits one command to the remote Hive Mechanic installation.
 This is a convenience method for `issue_commands`.

 Parameters

 * `command` (required): A command object (see above) instantiated with the relevant arguments.
 * `player`: Specified player to use when executing the commands on the server.
 If the player does not exist, the remote server may or may not create a new player and session for the activity.
 (This parameter is configured when creating the HTTP Integration on the server side.)

+---

+`client.fetch_variable(variable, player, default, scope)`: Synchronously retrieves a variable from the server mapped to the provided parameters.

+Parameters

+* `variable` (required): Remote variable name
+* `player`: Specified player to use retrieving player- or session-scoped variables.
+(Default: `None`)
+* `default`: Fallback value to provide if the variable is not available on the server or has not been set.
+(Default: `None`)
+* `scope`: Specified scope to search for variable.
+May be one of `VariableScope.game`, `VariableScope.player`, or `VariableScope.session`.
+(Default: `VariableScope.game`)